WTCM (AM): 1950s and 1960s

-In 1954, Biederman signed on NBC WPBN-TV 7 in Traverse City, just months after the Traverse City market got its first TV station, Sparton's CBS/ABC/DuMont WWTV 13 in Cadillac, now known as 9 & 10.
-In 1959, WPBN increased its reach to WTOM 4 in Cheboygan, bringing NBC shows to the eastern upper peninsula.
+In 1954, Biederman signed on WPBN-TV (channel 7) in Traverse City as its NBC television affiliate, just months after the Traverse City market got its first TV station, Sparton's CBS/ABC/DuMont WWTV 13 in Cadillac, now known as 9 & 10.
+In 1959, WPBN increased its reach to WTOM-TV (channel 4) in Cheboygan, bringing NBC shows to the eastern upper peninsula.

 Big changes came to WTCM and the rest of the Paul Bunyan Network in the 1960s as the Federal Communications Commission (FCC) allowed local channel stations to increase their daytime power to 1,000 watts.
 All of the local channel stations complied, and boosted their power.

 In 1964, long time WTCM air staffer Merlin Dumbrille started hosting the popular "Farm and Orchard Time" program, a WTCM staple since 1941.
 He retired as host of the show on October 30, 2009.

 Long time Midwestern employee Bill Gravelin also started working for the station in the 1960s and was the "late night" host of Traverse Citys first "top 40" music in the late 1960s and early 1970s.
 Daytime at WTCM in this period was mostly "middle of the road" or "MOR" music featuring artists such as Frank Sinatra, Mario Lanza and others.

 It is a local legend (urban myth?) that the Beatles and other "early rock" was seldom played in the market at this time other than late at night.